Multi-user quantum key distribution with collective eavesdropping detection over collective-noise channels: Security analysis

-\section{Security Analysis}
+\section{Security analysis}

-In this section, we will prove the security of the proposed three-party QKD protocols.
-We first consider the case that the center is honest.
-After that, we take into account the situation that the center is distrusted.
+In this section, we analyze the security of the MQKD protocol with single particles.
+For the security of the ones over collective-noise channels, it can be analyzed in the same way with the case with single particles.
+For clarity, we first consider the attacks from outside eavesdroppers.
+After that, we take into account the situation where a center tries to eavesdrop the key.